 Once these two steps are complete, you’re ready to get started!

-Step 1: Run Payroll
+Step 1: Navigate To Payroll In Quickbooks

 Click “OK, I’m ready!” to get started.

 Step 2: Choose The Type Of Payroll To Run